 Consider the Intent and Impact

 When discussing or displaying symbols like the Confederate flag, always consider both the intent behind the action and the potential impact it may have on others.
 Even if the intent is not malicious, the impact on individuals and communities who view the flag as a symbol of hate can be significant.
-Being mindful of both intent and impact can help foster more respectful and inclusive communication.
+Being mindful of both intent and impact can help grow more respectful and inclusive communication.

 FAQ